Age Pension and planning your retirement

 Talk to a FIS Officer

-Update your Child Support arrangement
+Update your Child Support arrangements

 If you pay or receive child support and your circumstances change you should update your Child Support arrangement.
 Changes to your circumstances may affect the amount of child support you pay or receive.
 You can update your Child Support arrangement by calling 131 272 or using Child Support online accounts.
 Read more about changes that affect your child support.